If you lift the curtain of D.C.’s veneer of respectability, you get a glimpse into its terrifying history.

-See if you can spot the former First Lady and refined hostess that educated a nation on what elegant entertaining looked like.
+See if you can spot the former First Lady and refined hostess who educated a nation on what elegant entertaining looked like.
 She still waves invitingly from the porch of her house on Lafayette Square Park.

-Many people come to Washington, D.C. with hopes and dreams, even if it is to end the republic by kidnapping and murdering the three most important people in America.
+Many people come to Washington, D.C., with hopes and dreams, even if it is to end the republic by kidnapping and murdering the three most important people in America.
 But not every wide-eyed idealist finds all that they crave, and those dashed dreams and tragic misfires create fascinating stories that will thrill and astound you.

-Your trip through the scandalous past of Washington D.C.’s political elite, as well as a few lesser-known tragedies, will help you understand that even in the District of Columbia, the darkness of human nature will creep into the corners of the most civic minded human endeavors.
+Your trip through the scandalous past of Washington D.C.’s political elite, as well as a few lesser-known tragedies, will help you understand that even in the District of Columbia, the darkness of human nature will creep into the corners of the most civic-minded human endeavors.
 When the hairs stand up on the back of your neck, and you feel that familiar flutter in the pit of your stomach, you will know the true terror of the Executive City.

 What draws the supernatural to Washington, D.C.?